siyu-sha/Lifeplan/README.md

 ## Settings

 Django settings can be found in backend/ndis_calculator/ndis_calculator/settings.py.
 We will expand these settings to encompass production-ready settings.
 Only settings appropriate for development will be committed to the repository, production-ready will remain private.

+## Deployment

+If the develop branch is currently building, the app will be deployed at lachieblack.com:3000/8000 (Frontend/backend) Please note HTTPS is not currently enabled and as such, only enter dummy data over the internet!